 - Helps reduce glare from sun if required for practical use.

 Back painted glass offers endless uses in design and practicality.
 The back surface of the glass is painted to be viewed from the front side.
 Used heavily for splash-backs, decorative glass, table tops, wall cladding etc. Painted glass can be used anywhere only limited by your imagination.
-We match to all RAL colour codes, DULUX, BS and farrow and ball.
+We match to all RAL colour codes as well as british standards, or colour match to your specific shade.
 Add a touch of glitter to the paint to create beautiful glimmering coloured glass, please get in touch to discuss the vast possibilities.

 - Coloured glass looks stunning in an endless variety of applications.